hkkkpang/Joint-PL-network/README.md

-# Joint-PL - Joint point and line detection and description
+# Joint-PL: Joint point and line detection and description

-This repository contains the implementation of the project: Joint-PL - Joint point and line detection and description.
+This repository contains the PyTorch implementation of the project: Joint-PL - Joint point and line detection and description.
 This project is conducted as ETH Zürich Master Semester Project under the supervision of
 [Rémi Pautrat](https://github.com/rpautrat).

 Joint-PL is the <b>first</b> deep network for joint line and point detection and description.
 In this work, we innovatively construct point and line descriptor based on the <b>shared dense description map</b>.
-The proposed model achieves a <b>reasonable performance margin</b> compared to the state-of-the-art with <b>less inference time</b>.
+The proposed model achieves a <b>reasonable performance</b> compared to the state-of-the-art with <b>less inference time</b>.

 ## Demos

-Point detection, line detection and matching:
+Points detection, lines detection and matching:
 ![demo](output/figure/demo1.png)

-Line matching under extreme viewpoint and scale changes:
+Lines matching under extreme viewpoint and scale changes:
 ![demo](output/figure/demo2.png)

 ## Usage